 I made my annual pilgrimage to Birmingham’s NEC for the Photography Show last week, a 9.5 hour drive each way from my home on the Isle of Skye.

-There were many new cameras I was keen to try out including the FujiFilm X-T3, Nikon Z6 and Z7, plus the Canon EOS R and RF.
+There were many new cameras I was keen to try out including the FujiFilm X-T3, Nikon Z6 and Z7, plus the Canon EOS R and RP.

 Despite the mixed reviews, it was the mirrorless pair from Canon that impressed me the most.
-Both the R and RF were really fast to focus (the mixed lighting in the NEC can be a challenge for some cameras), had excellent high ISO performance and a feeling that the shutter release was independent to the rest of the camera meaning hand-holding at very low shutter speeds was really easy.
+Both the R and RP were really fast to focus (the mixed lighting in the NEC can be a challenge for some cameras), had excellent high ISO performance and (the RP in particular) had a feeling that the shutter release was independent to the rest of the camera meaning hand-holding at very low shutter speeds was really easy.
 The little RF35mm f/1.8 MACRO IS STM lens handles really nicely and the forthcoming RF15-35mm f/2.8L USM will be an excellent landscape lens I’m sure.

 Speaking of lenses, the new Fujinon GF100-200mm f/5.6 R LM OIS WR is super-sharp wide open and balances very well on the GFX 50S body, the £1799 launch price is almost a bargain.

 ‘Magic Monday’ was extremely busy on the Fotospeed stand with 2014 Landscape Photographer of the Year Mark Littlejohn, Joe Cornish and Charlie Waite all speaking to large crowds that encroached onto neighbouring stands.